estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

   d.
 Reboot the database to allow the new parameter group to take effect.

-3. Run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.
+3. In the PostgreSQL client, run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.
   ```sql
   CREATE USER flow_capture WITH PASSWORD '<secret>';